frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ## to-do

-- find real absorption coefficient for CB loadings
 - bugs
+  - beam mask not being appropriately applied to the T updates
+  - possibly bugged how I'm dividing the T and q into the discrete points (weird when x/y are even vs odd at certain beam radii for finding centerline, even floored)
-  - % transmittance and max np.sum(q) are wild (~ -1e10 and ~ 1e6), probably related to a buggy way of dividing the T and q into the discrete points
+    - % transmittance and max np.sum(q) are bugged (~ -1e10 and ~ 1e6)
-    - beam radii below ~0.3 shows 0 q across center as well
   - T distribution never appears isolated to the surface even when q shows a tapering (even with dt = 0.005 and Nx/y/z = 100)
+- find real absorption coefficient for CB loadings